WensiPeng/ClothCheck/brainStorming.md

 	X delete items,

 Advance features:
-	log what I wear today,
+	X log what I wear today,
-	view by categories,
+	X view by categories,
-	rate each piece of cloth,
+	X rate each piece of cloth,
 	rank most wear,
-	outfit of the day
+	X outfit of the day

 Each item contains information of:
 	image,